Configure Global Log Receiver

 Use the

-: Enter your SumoLogic HTTP collector URL into theBlindfolded Secret
+Use Blindfold Blindfolded Secret: Enter your SumoLogic HTTP collector URL into theBlindfolded Secretfield. -

 -